negRhlk/PRML/README.md

 ## Setup

 There are three suggested ways to set up the environment to run this python repository.
+There are many other ways to set up, but Example2 may be the best way (because it doesn't take so much time to build docker image)<br>

-**Example1**
+**Example1** <br>
-You can clone this repository and make virtual environment.
+You can clone this repository and make virtual environment. <br>

 ```